Structural basis for the evolution of a domesticated group II intron–like reverse transcriptase to function in host cell DNA repair

 This article is not in any list yet, why not save it to one of your lists.Abstract

-A previous study found that a domesticated bacterial group II intron-like reverse transcriptase (G2L4 RT) functions in double-strand break repair (DSBR) via microhomology-mediated end joining (MMEJ) and that a mobile group II intron-encoded RT has a basal DSBR activity that uses conserved structural features of non-LTR-retroelement RTs.
-Here, we determined G2L4 RT apoenzyme and snap-back DNA synthesis structures revealing novel structural adaptations that optimized its cellular function in DSBR.
-These included a unique RT3a structure that stabilizes the apoenzyme in an inactive conformation until encountering an appropriate substrate; a longer N-terminal extension/RT0-loop with conserved residues that together with a modified active site favors strand annealing; and a conserved dimer interface that localizes G2L4 RT homodimers to DSBR sites with both monomers positioned for MMEJ.
-Our findings reveal how a non-LTR-retroelement RT evolved a dedicated cellular function and suggest new ways of optimizing these RTs for genome engineering applications.
+A previous study found that a bacterial group II intron–like reverse transcriptase (G2L4 RT) evolved to function in double-strand break repair (DSBR) via microhomology-mediated end-joining (MMEJ) and that a mobile group II intron-encoded RT has a basal DSBR activity that uses conserved structural features of non-long terminal repeat (non-LTR)-retroelement RTs.
+Here, we determined G2L4 RT apoenzyme and snap-back DNA synthesis structures revealing unique structural adaptations that optimized its cellular function in DSBR.
+These included an RT3a structure that stabilizes the apoenzyme in an inactive conformation until encountering a DNA substrate; a longer N-terminal extension/RT0-loop with conserved residues that together with a modified active site favors strand annealing; and a conserved dimer interface that localizes G2L4 RT homodimers to DSBR sites with both monomers positioned for MMEJ.
+Our findings reveal how an RT can function in DNA repair and suggest ways of optimizing related RTs for genome engineering applications.